 Areas of expertise include: post-traumatic stress disorder, generalized anxiety, family trauma, sexual assault and domestic violence, children/adolescent trauma, couples work & family challenges, prenatal/postpartum challenges and trauma.

 EMDR Trained Therapist

 Helping survivors of intimate partner domestic violence in their process to heal, grow, and find their voice has been a passion of mine for some time now.
 I tailored my education with this goal in mind, and graduated from Boston College with my Masters in Counseling Psychology.
 I have now worked at the YWCA Spokane for 7 years, where our therapy team specializes in trauma with a focus on intimate partner domestic violence.
-As a Licensed Mental Health Counselor-Associate, I believe everyone has value and deserves to feel seen, heard, and respected.
+As a Licensed Mental Health Counselor, I believe everyone has value and deserves to feel seen, heard, and respected.
 I work to create a safe and welcoming therapeutic environment of warmth, support, and safety.
 I use a person-centered approach with an emphasis on mindfulness.
 Through collaborative goal setting, we will work to gain insight, learn new coping skills, heal from trauma, and discover a new way forward.
 Some tools I use to help us get there are Mindfulness, Psychoeducation, Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), and Internal Family System (IFS).
 I work with kids, adolescents, and adults in one-on-one sessions offered via teletherapy and in person.